Nmap 7.95 scan initiated Wed Jul 16 16:27:04 2025 as: /usr/lib/nmap/nmap --privileged -sC -sV -Pn -oN ./nmap.txt 10.10.11.133

 Privilege Escalation to pod Steamcloud

-pod, let’s see if we can get a token and credentials so we can create a service account with elevated privileges.
+Now that we have successfully gained a shell in the Nginx pod, let’s see if we can get a token and credentials so we can create a service account with elevated privileges.

 We can get something useful from /var/run/secrets/kubernetes.io/serviceaccount